upenndigitalscholarship/monuments-research-group/essay/Arthur-Ashe-on-Monument-Avenue.md

 > military uniforms, were a colorful minority in a crowd of about 600
 > who gathered on Monument Avenue.[^3]

-The protesters said "they did not object to the statue but felt it should be put elsewhere."[^4] In interviews reported in the article, the Confederate sympathizers argued that Ashe was "not in the same league" with the Confederate untouchables and that his presence there disrespected the memory of Confederate soldiers who died defending Richmond.
+The protesters claimed that they "did not object to the statue but felt it should be put elsewhere."[^4] In interviews reported in the article, the Confederate sympathizers argued that Ashe was "not in the same league" as the Confederate untouchables, and that his presence there disrespected the memory of Confederate soldiers who died defending Richmond.
 Ashe's brother, Johnnie, who was present, waved off the protestors, saying "they aren't a distraction.
 They have the right to